bwu99/nov2020_homework/README.md

 - Product 3: Heat Rate Futures - XPR
 https://www.theice.com/products/27998706/ERCOT-North-345KV-Physical-HR-Peak-HE-0700-2200-Future

-#### Requirement:
+#### Requirements:
 - create understanding of the products
-- assume Product 1 has no liquidation in the market and we are holding the physical power (same settlement as Product 1), how to use Product 2&3 to hedge our exposure to Product 1 type physical power?
+- assume Product 1 has no liquidation in the market and we are holding the physical power (same settlement as Product 1), how to use Product 2 & 3 to hedge our exposure to physical power (again, same settlement as Product 1)?
-  - creating an Excel file with weekly rebalance of your positions (only rebalance Product 2) to try to achieve hedging
+  - creating an Excel file with weekly rebalance of your positions (only rebalance Product 2) to try to achieve hedging.

 #### Hint:
+- for the hedging, make your own assumptions and explain in summary report
-- contract size limit
+- notice contract size limit